 Enhance the credibility of your doctor email signature and add an additional seal of approval with a handwritten signature.
 This will leave an impact on any recipient that sees your email signature.

 Ensure you conform to email disclaimer law

 Another example is in the Netherlands.
-Since January 1, 2020, all healthcare providers have to include a BIG-registration number on every business email.
+Since January 1, 2020, all healthcare providers have had to include a BIG-registration number on every business email.
 This is a legal requirement for Professions in Individual Health Care (Beroepen in de Individuele Gezondheidszorg).

 For more design inspiration, check out our email signature template gallery.